DePINNetwork/depin-sdk/docker/release/deploy_README.md

-# Running the Algorand Docker Image
+# Running the DePIN Network Docker Image

 ###Prerequisites
 Verify that you have a running Docker Engine on your local system.
 Instructions for installing Docker are available on the Docker web site: